irshu355/Android-for-ASPNET-Developers/README.md

 ##Getting started with Android for ASP.NET Developers
 ----

+>Before we startl, I have created **2 branches**, `master` branch has the codes we have completed for this tutorial, `full_implementation` covers the below exercise as well.

 Starting off with a new development platform such as Android can be hard, often there is a steap learning curve involved.
 I’ve been working as a web developer for the last 4 years.
 Recent circumstances in my company prompted me to learn Android.

 But to my surprise, adopting android turned out to be a piece of cake, thanks to my web development skills.
 Here, i’m going to explain the various phases of Android development and how they can be compared to Web design & development.